Dossier · LR-001/Threat Intel Field ReportSep 2024 — May 2026IsThisQRSafe Intel Cell

 Across twenty months of operation we have run 2,256 QR-borne URLs through VirusTotal's 90-engine analysis fleet.
 207 of those — just under 10% — were flagged as malicious by three or more independent engines.
 50 were flagged by ten or more, the kind of consensus that leaves no room for "false positive" arguments.

 Looking at vendor labels rather than counts is more honest about what we are actually catching.
-Of the 1,443 vendor verdicts attached to high-confidence catches, 848 specifically identify the URL as phishing.
+Of the 1,443 vendor verdicts attached to high-confidence sightings, 848 specifically identify the URL as phishing.
 That is the dominant tactic by a wide margin.
 Generic "malicious" verdicts come second; explicit malware delivery is rare.

 QR-mediated quishing is, overwhelmingly, an old-fashioned credential-theft problem wearing new packaging.

 That matters because it tells defenders where to spend energy.
-The threat is not novel exploitation; it is the same domain spoofing, fragment-encoded targeting, and Adversary-in-the-Middle kits that have lived on email for years — now riding into environments (cafe tables, parking meters, charity flyers, a child's phone) where there are no MX-record protections, no corporate proxy, and no instinct to mistrust the link.
+The threat is not novel exploitation; it is the same domain spoofing, fragment-encoded targeting, and Adversary-in-the-Middle kits that have lived on email for years — now riding into environments (cafe tables, parking meters, charity flyers, a teen's phone) where there are no MX-record protections, no corporate proxy, and no instinct to mistrust the link.

 Section II